 context.SaveChanges();

-Note that here you don’t have to explicitly set the EntityState to Added, as this is done by EF Core by it’s own.
+Note that we don’t have to explicitly set the EntityState to Added, as this is done by EF Core by it’s own.

-The SaveChanges() method which I used earlier is a synchronous method.
-You can instead use the SaveChangesAsync() method which is an asynchronous method.
+The SaveChanges() method which we used earlier is a synchronous method.
+We can instead use the SaveChangesAsync() method which is an asynchronous method.
 Asynchronous methods make use of threading and enables server resources to be used more efficiently.
-So your codes handles more traffic without delays.
+So our codes handle more traffic without delays.

 The below code does the record creation in the database in Asynchronous way.